 The event will be best enjoyed by the wearing of Christmas jumpers by players, adults and officials!

 Vickie Lin has won the first junior blitz tournament of the 2024/25 season, which was held on three club nights in November.
 Vickie scored an impressive 8 points out of nine to win outright, with David Purle in second place with 7.5 points.
+The tournament was organised by ECF Arbiter and club member John Upham, and similar events for junior members will follow.

 The first rated junior blitz tournament of the season started this week.
 It is a nine round blitz (each player gets 5 minutes total for the game) that will take place over three or four Wednesday sessions.
 Many thanks to John Upham for organising this.